 - improve the wetting properties of water-based products

-- work at low concentrations
+- working at low concentrations

-- have little odour
+- having little odour

 What are glycol ethers used for?